ashvardanian/StringZilla/README.md

 StringZilla uses a heuristic so simple, it's almost stupid... but it works.
 It matches the first few letters of words with hyper-scalar code to and achieve `memcpy` speeds.
-__The implementation fits into a single C 99 header file__, and uses different flavors of SIMD, and SWAR on older platforms.
+__The implementation fits into a single C 99 header file__ and uses different SIMD flavors and SWAR on older platforms.
 So if you're haunted by `open(...).readlines()` and `str().splitlines()` taking forever, this should help 😊

 ### Search Speed 🏁